botica/platformer/README.md

 no levels have been implmented, just character physics

-you can play it by running $python gameddraft
+you can play it by running $python gamed-draft.py

-yes thats two dds